pledge4future/co2calculator/docs/calculate/distances.rst

 The first step in calculating the distance between two locations is to obtain the geographic coordinates of these locations, which is called *geocoding*.
-For this, we use the open-source geocoder `Pelias <https://pelias.io/>`_, as well as a database of train station.
+For this, we use the open-source geocoder `Pelias <https://pelias.io/>`_, as well as a database of train stations.

 a) Geocoding for air travel
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^